kekema/apex-wdr-pivot-table/README.md

 <img width="1299" height="763" alt="image" src="https://github.com/user-attachments/assets/0d44304a-20f4-41dc-9e20-bf35222bd947" />

-Oracle APEX is not having a native Pivot Table component but only a very limited Pivot View in Interactive Reports.
+Oracle APEX is not having a native Pivot Table component though it has a (limited) Pivot View in Interactive Reports.
 [FR-2532](https://apexapps.oracle.com/pls/apex/apex_pm/r/ideas/details?idea=FR-2532) discusses the use case for a native component.
-As it stands now (June 2026), Oracle is not having any plans for a dedicated component, leaving it to the option of integrating third-party widgets:
+As it stands now (June 2026), Oracle is not having any plans for a dedicated component, but refers to the option of integrating third-party widgets:

 <img alt="image" src="https://github.com/user-attachments/assets/442fe3e0-c405-4d94-a996-072e0765dac0" height="70%" width="70%" />